-CCSD, in this RFP, is seeking proposals for a Leased Lit Fiber Transport Service, that does not include ISP service, for the entire WAN.
+CCSD, in this RFP, is seeking bids for a Leased Lit Fiber Transport Service, that does not include ISP service, for the entire WAN.

 This request is for a private WAN connection.
 The configuration of the CCSD WAN is not dictated by the RFP.
 A BSP can route any connection through an existing or new BSP hub on its way to the CCSD designated Hub's site, particularly if routing the leased lit fiber transport service through the BSP hub is essential to serving nearby residential and business locations with enhanced last-mile service.
-However, no path shall vary from the most direct path by more than 10% of the most direct path footage b.
-CCSD sites must have dedicated, private, symmetrical transport bandwidth of 10Gbps or 40Gbps, 100Gbps or 400Gbps across the WAN.
-BSP may choose the initial bandwidths for each location based on the following standards: